Sign In Forgot Password

 Viewpoints

-The Viewpoints Committee offers programs to the Temple Emeth community both online and in person.
+The Viewpoints Committee offers a variety of films and speakers to the Temple Emeth community.

-As part of our efforts to raise awareness of the minority, LGBTQ, disabled, and interfaith communities, the Viewpoints Committee is currently sponsoring a program of DEI groups.
+As part of our efforts to raise awareness of the minority, LGBTQ, disabled, and interfaith communities, the Viewpoints Committee sponsors a program of DEI groups.
 The Diversity, Equity, Inclusion (DEI) groups are small discussion groups, whose purpose is to enable us to understand how others experience life at Temple Emeth.
 Reading and assessment materials are used to facilitate the discussions.

 Disability Shabbat